Dadido3/go-libwebp/README.md

 This has the advantage that you don't need to install any header files or SDKs. libwebp is automatically built by the go toolchain (With CGO), no matter the platform or architecture.

-For this to work you need a working CGO environment, which means you need to have GCC or a similar C compiler installed.
+For this to work you need a working CGO environment, which means you need to have GCC (or another CGO compatible compiler) installed.

 Also, please open an issue if you need support for a newer version of libwebp.